 There's a common mistake many financial institutions and companies make.
 You might feel like everything is under control and going smoothly─the team is working, building the product, you have the technological support and financing... what can go wrong?
 A lot can go wrong, big time.

-What is DesignOps and Why Do Financial Institutions Need It?
+What is DesignOps in Banking and Why Do Financial Institutions Need It?

 Based on the above, we get the definition of DesignOps as a system of operations and processes that amplify the value and impact of design in a financial organization, increasing its customer-centricity and creativity.
 DesignOps practice is essential for large financial organizations that deliver digital product and service.